Inverse demand tracking in transportation networks: The model problem

-with respect to $u\in L^2(\mathcal T)$.
-Here, $m\in\N$ such that $m\geq 2$ is a fixed natural number which does not depend on $(i)$ for simplicity.
-Recall that $S(u)$ is used to represent the (weak) solution of \eqref{eq:network_flow} which we discussed in \cref{sec:pde}, and $S^{(i)}(u)$ is the component of $S(u)$ which is associated with the edge $(i)\in E$, $i\in\{1,\ldots,n\}$, see \cref{def:solution_operator_conservation_law} as well.
-In \eqref{eq:lower_level_objective}, $\Omega'\subset\Omega$ is a measurable set of positive measure, the spatial domain for tracking.
-In optimal control of network flow, one typically tries to track the demand only by means of the outflow at the demand vertices over time.
-In the present situation, i.e., in the $L^2$-setting for control \emph{and} flow variables, this would not be reasonable since point- or linewise evaluations of $L^2$-functions are not well-defined on two-dimensional domains.
-Nevertheless, let us emphasize that it is still possible to choose
+is a standard box-constrained set induced by given measurable functions $u_\textup{a}\colon\mathcal T\to\{-\infty\}\cup\R$ and $u_\textup{b}\colon\mathcal T\to\R\cup\{\infty\}$, and we assume that $U_\textup{ad}$ is nonempty.
+In \eqref{eq:lower_level_objective}, $m\in\N$ such that $m\geq 2$ is a fixed natural number which does not depend on $(i)$ for simplicity.
+Recall that $S(u)$ is used to represent the (weak) solution of \eqref{eq:network_flow} which we discussed in \cref{sec:pde}, $S^{(i)}(u)$ is the component of $S(u)$ which is associated with the edge $(i)\in E$, $i\in\{1,\ldots,n\}$, and $S^{(i)}_\omega(u)\in L^2(\mathcal T)$ is obtained from $S^{(i)}(u)$ by fixing the spatial variable to $x:=\omega$, see \cref{def:solution_operator_conservation_law} as well.
+When controlling network flows, one typically tries to track the demand only by means of the outflow at the demand vertices over time, and this is reflected by definition of \eqref{eq:lower_level_objective}.
+The appearing regularization term aims to minimize the control effort and, in parallel, guarantees uniqueness of lower-level solutions as we will see later on, see \cref{prop:uniqueness_of_lower_level_solutions} below.